aslamcj/reat-js-session/02 Props and State/Readme.md

 ## Props and State Usage

 * Props:
-Can't be modified once defined
+1.Can't be modified once defined
-These are imutable properties
+2. These are imutable properties

 * State:
-Values to be monitored and needs be changes depends on event/action These are mutable properties
+1. Values to be monitored and needs be changes depends on event/action
+2. These are mutable properties